 By email: CaCentralemail@example.com

-Cultural Connections Families are invited to experience creative environments together at arts venues througout Santa Barbara.
+Cultural Connections Families are invited to experience creative environments together at arts venues throughout Santa Barbara.
 Specially trained docents will share their knowledge with you.
 Cultural Connections is open to caregivers and people with early stage dementia.
 The Santa Barbara Museum of Art, the Santa Barbara Museum of Natural History and the Santa Barbara Botanic Garden have joined the Chapter to provide these rich experience to families.
 Ultimately, the program will include art, theater and music.
-Click here for the brochure, or for more information about the program, contact Luciana Cramer at 805.892.4259 or email@example.com.
+Click here for the brochure, or for more information about the program, contact Luciana Cramer at 805.892.4259 or firstname.lastname@example.org.